InteractionDesignFoundation/handbook/development/guides/collaboration-tools.md

 ## [Downnotifier](https://downnotifier.com/)

 Sends a alert when your website is down (via SMS).
-Please add your phone to our [premium account](https://www.downnotifier.com/list/edit?id=628289).
+Please add your phone number to our [premium account](https://www.downnotifier.com/list/edit?id=628289).

 ## Ye Olde Email

-Yeah, we still use email (and pigeons) from time to time.
+Yeah, we still use email (and pigeons) from time to time, but make sure to check your email after pushing a new change since you will receive a notification in case the build (CI) fails.
 To make email less dull, we ask new team members to upload their most handsome/beautiful picture with a big smile!

 Also, please ensure that you have easy access to check your company email inbox (consider installing a browser extension such as